 Naproxen is fairly new and a NSAID like ibuprofen.
 It is found in Aleve, Antalgin, Feminax Ultra, Midol Extended Relief, Nalgesin, Naprosin, etc. The only real difference between ibuprofen and naproxen is that naproxen lasts longer, about 7 hours, whereas ibuprofen lasts about 4-6 hours.

 Acetaminophen is a milder pain reliever used for minor aches and pains.
 It's the active ingredient in Tylenol, Panadol, Feverall, Tempra, etc. It's also found in many cough and cold remedies but is not an NSAID like Ibuprofen and Naproxen.
 While it doesn't help with swelling, it is often used to bring down a fever.
 People who drink or have liver problems should avoid acetaminophen when possible to prevent damage to liver.

 There are also a host of combination drugs like Excedrin that contain a mix of caffeine, acetaminophen, and aspirin and typically used for migraines and tension headaches.

 All of these are available as generics, but some brand names offer different tablet styles, like liqui-gels or gel-capsules which can be absorbed more rapidly than tablets.
 Others coat their pills with sugar, add caffeine, or add other inactive ingredients.

-FSA Store has a wide range of pain relieving medicines available for purchase with a prescription.
+FSA Store has a wide range of pain relieving medicines available for purchase.